 The interplay between victimization and subsequent perpetration of violence is a complex issue, particularly in environments with high crime rates and substance use, such as Las Vegas.
 Turanovic and Pratt (2013) has provided evidence suggesting that individuals who exhibit low self-control and become victims of crime are more inclined to use drugs and alcohol as a form of self-medication.
 These substances use behaviors post-victimization, in turn, can increase the likelihood of these victims partaking in violent behaviors themselves.
 This transformation from victim to perpetrator, although not necessarily casual and possibly linked to an underlying disposition such as low self-control, has been supported by various research, highlighting a concerning trend that victims are at higher propensity to victimize others (Averdijk et al., (2016).

-(Averdijk et al., (2016) argue that victimization may trigger a reevaluation in individuals, leading to a skewed cost-benefit analysis where the perceived benefits of engaging in violence outweigh the perceived costs.
+(Averdijk et al., (2016) argue that victimization may trigger a reevaluation in individuals, leading to a skewed cost-benefit analysis where the perceived benefits of ngaging in violence outweigh the perceived costs.
 This shift in perception may arise from feelings of injustice, the need for retribution, or a desire to reassert control over one’s life.
 In this altered state of judgement, violent acts may be viewed as a necessary, even rational, response to one’s circumstances.

 Adding to the complexity, the cycle of violence theory suggests that witnessing or experiencing violence can set off a chain of violent acts.
 Such behavior is not solely the result of personal vulnerabilities but is also shaped by environment and social context.
 High-crime areas with limited access to mental health care, substance abuse treatment, and support networks fail to provide the necessary tools for individuals to cope with and recover from trauma, possibly leading to an increased risk of substance abuse and violent behaviors.
 This situation is exacerbated in socially disorganized neighborhoods where systemic inadequacies fail to arrest the cycle of violence, allowing it to persist and even escalate.